luizdepra/hugo-coder/content/posts/getsmart-token-project-summary.md

 The [GetSmart Token](https://getstoken.org/) project represents a groundbreaking approach to recognizing and rewarding informal learning.
 As a non-profit initiative backed by the Digital Financial Aid Corporation (a US 501(c)(3) charity), GetSmart Token (GETS) has developed an accessible blockchain-based badge system that transforms learning achievements into credentials with actual remunerable value.

 As the technical writer and product owner for the 2025 roadmap and release, I helped shape how this innovative platform connects learners, educators, and sponsors in an inclusive ecosystem where skills acquisition translates directly to economic opportunity.
+My work included developing comprehensive [internal documentation](https://help-int.getstoken.org) that guides the team through creating, funding, and verifying awards on the public blockchain.

 ## Core Innovation: "Reframe Education Your Way"